 For blockages in the main sewer line, which are usually more than 30 feet away from the localized blockage in the house, a mainline cable machine is needed.
 These can be rented from your local big box, hardware store, but it is recommended that you hire a professional due to the extreme force, and skill required to operate such a piece of equipment.

 Another option for tougher harder to reach clogs is a hydro jetter.
 A hydro jetter is a pump and hose system that uses high-vpowered water jets to clear residential and commercial drain pipes.
 Most high-pressure water jetters will operate with up to 4,000 PSI of pressure, and will push about 2-25 gallons of water per minute through any given pipe.
-Harts Plumbing and Excavation has 3 different-sized hydro jetters we use depending on the scope of the blockage ranging from 5.5 GPM/3000 psi to 18gpm/4000psi.
+Harts Services has 3 different-sized hydro jetters we use depending on the scope of the blockage ranging from 5.5 GPM/3000 psi to 18gpm/4000psi.
 The smaller jetter is used for pipes that are about 1 ½ to 2 inches in diameter, while the larger jetters works best for pipes between 4 and 6 inches.

 No matter what kind of clog you’re dealing with, if you are thinking of using anything beyond a common residential plunger, it is always advised that you bring in a professional.
 Any and all of the tools mentioned above, when in untrained hands could lead to further damages or personal injury.
-Here at Harts Plumbing and Excavation we pride ourselves in having the know how, and tenacity to make sure your pipe problems get fixed right away.
+Here at Harts Services we pride ourselves in having the know how, and tenacity to make sure your pipe problems get fixed right away.
 Please do not hesitate to call our office for a free quote on any and all of your clog clearing needs.